Pamela Weintraub

 Mystical Experiences in 30 Days: The Higher Consciousness Program, St. Martin's Press, 1994

-Nurturing the Unborn Child: A Nine-Month Program for Soothing, Stimulating and Communicating with Your Baby, co-wrote with Thomas Verny, M.D., Delacorte, 1991.
+Nurturing the Unborn Child: A Nine-Month Program for Soothing, Stimulating and Communicating with Your Baby, cowritten with Thomas Verny, M.D., Delacorte, 1991.
 Sold in the US, Japan, Spain and Portugal.

-Save the Animals, co-wrote with Dr. Michael Fox, scientific director of the Humane Society, St. Martin's Press, 1991.
+Save the Animals, cowritten with Dr. Michael Fox, scientific director of the Humane Society, St. Martin's Press, 1991

 Omni's Catalog of the Bizarre, Doubleday, 1985